tinacms/tina.io/content/blog/tina-is-in-beta.md

 The team and I believe that our product combines a fantastic developer and content creator experience into a single product, the update from Alpha to Beta is so large that I wanted to write a short paragraph about each part.
 Below is a list of each update, feel free to click on it to take you to the long form update:

-// These will be links once this comes together.

 - Better Documentation
-- Ability to Init Tina on any Next site.
+- Quicker to get started
 - Better Guides
 - Media Manager
 - Cache improvments